Thai Drunken Noodles (Pad Kee Mao)

 Instructions

-3. 3Heat 1 tablespoon oil in a large sauté pan or wok over medium-high heat.
-Season the chicken with a generous pinch of salt and pepper.
-Then add the chicken to the oil and sauté for 3-4 minutes, stirring only occasionally, until it is cooked through.
-Transfer the cooked chicken to a separate (clean) plate, and return the pan to the heat.
+- 3Heat 1 tablespoon vegetable oil in a large wok or sauté pan over medium-high heat.
+Season the chicken breast with salt and pepper, then add to the hot oil and cook 5–7 minutes, stirring occasionally, until the internal temperature reaches 165°F and no pink remains.
+Transfer the cooked chicken to a clean plate.

 Nutrition — Per Serving